josemifv/frontend-nanodegree-arcade-game/README.md

 * **README.md**: The GitHub readme file.
 * and some images in the images directory.

+### Running the game
+Open **index.html** with your favourite browser and follow the instructions on the web page.
+Use arrow keys (←↑↓→) to move the player and try to get the water zone.
+Every time you get there without being caught will increase your score in 100 points!.

 ### Resources used to complete this project
 * [Udacity's Object-Oriented JavaScript course](https://www.udacity.com/course/ud015)
 * [Udacity's HTML5 Canvas course](https://www.udacity.com/course/ud292)